 Some of the most unforgettable stories in recent pop culture have emerged from some of the best PC games.
-They can go to many different places, such as surviving the Wild West as Red Dead Redemption 2’s antihero protagonist or the fraught interpersonal crew relationships in Mass Effect 2.
-The best story games also let us act out our favourite icons, such as solving crimes as Sherlock Holmes, or saving Gotham as Batman.
-Story games are living, breathing narratives, and the best ones let us have our own say in how the plot unravels, and many are also some of the best single player games.
+They can go to many different places, such as surviving the Wild West as Red Dead Redemption 2’s antihero protagonist, solving crimes in Disco Elysium, or exploring the fraught relationships in God of War.
+The best story games also let us act out our favourite icons saving the universe as the Guardians of the Galaxy.
+Story games are living, breathing narratives; the best ones let us have our say in how the plot unravels, and many are also some of the best single player games.

 Here are the best story games on PC: